Dattu5/MERN-cricket/README.md

-this is a cricket information app
+this is a cricket information app , using simple MERN stack